-The Graduate Honor Code establishes a standard of academic integrity.
-The code demands a firm adherence to a set of values and is founded on the concept of honesty with respect to the intellectual efforts of oneself and others.
+The Graduate Honor Code establishes a standard of academic integrity and demands a firm adherence to a set of values with respect to the intellectual efforts of oneself and others.

-Compliance with the Graduate Honor Code requires that all graduate students exercise honesty and ethical behavior in all their academic pursuits at the university, whether these undertakings pertain to study, course work, research, extension, or teaching.
+Compliance with the Graduate Honor Code requires that all graduate students exercise honesty and ethical behavior in all their academic pursuits at the university.

-To learn more about the Graduate Honor System and the Honor Code, visit these pages:
+Learn more about the Graduate Honor System and the Honor Code:

-As Chief Justice, Erin assures that justice, fairness, and due process are exercised in all operations of the Graduate Honor System.
-She recruits and trains graduate student and faculty panelists and investigators, and orients graduate students to the values and obligations described in the Honor Code.
-Erin presides at all Judicial Panel hearings and coordinates the activities of the Graduate Honor System.
-She also represents the Graduate Honor System at Commission of Graduate Studies and Policies (CGS&P) meetings.
+Rose is a doctoral student in geosciences.
+As Chair of the GHS, she ensures that justice, fairness, and due process are exercised in all operations of the Graduate Honor System.
+With the help of the GHS advisor, Rose recruits and trains graduate student and faculty panelists and associate chairs, and orients graduate students to the values and obligations described in the Honor Code.
+Rose presides at all Review Panel hearings and coordinates the activities of the Graduate Honor System.
+She also represents the Graduate Honor System at Commission on Graduate and Professional Studies and Policies (CGPSP) meetings.

 Graduate Life Center at Donaldson Brown